CIDRAM/CIDRAM/_docs/readme.it.md

 "block_spam"
 - Bloccare CIDRs identificati come alto rischio per spam?
 A meno che si sperimentare problemi quando si fa così, generalmente, questo dovrebbe essere sempre impostata su true.

+####"recaptcha" (Categoria)
+Optionally, you can provide users with a way to bypass the "Access Denied" page by way of completing a reCAPTCHA instance, if you want to do so.
+This can help to mitigate some of the risks associated with false positives in those situations where we're not entirely sure whether a request has originated from a machine or a human.

+To obtain a "site key" and a "secret key" (required for using reCAPTCHA), please go to: [https://developers.google.com/recaptcha/](https://developers.google.com/recaptcha/)

+"usemode"
+- Defines how CIDRAM should use reCAPTCHA.
+- 0 = reCAPTCHA is completely disabled (default).
+- 1 = reCAPTCHA is enabled for all signatures.
+- 2 = reCAPTCHA is enabled only for signatures belonging to sections specially marked as reCAPTCHA-enabled within the signature files.
+- (Any other value will be treated in the same way as 0).

+"lockip"
+- Specifies whether hashes should be locked to specific IPs.
+False = Cookies and hashes CAN be used across multiple IPs (default).
+True = Cookies and hashes CAN'T be used across multiple IPs (cookies/hashes are locked to IPs).

+"sitekey"
+- This value should correspond to the "site key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard.

+"secret"
+- This value should correspond to the "secret key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard.

+"expiry"
+- In order to remember when a user has successfully passed a reCAPTCHA instance, for future page requests, CIDRAM generates a standard HTTP cookie containing a hash which corresponds to an internal record containing that same hash.
+Future page requests will use these corresponding hashes to authenticate that a user has previously already passed a reCAPTCHA instance.
+For how many hours should these hashes remain valid?
+Default = 720 (1 month).

+"logfile"
+- Log all reCAPTCHA attempts?
+If yes, specify the name to use for the logfile.
+If no, leave this variable blank.
+Example: logfile='recaptcha.txt'

+*Consiglio utile: Se vuoi, è possibile aggiungere data/ora informazioni per i nomi dei file per la registrazione par includendo queste nel nome: `{yyyy}` per l'anno completo, `{yy}` per l'anno abbreviato, `{mm}` per mese, `{dd}` per giorno, `{hh}` per ora.*

+*Esempi:*
+- *`logfile='recaptcha.{yyyy}-{mm}-{dd}-{hh}.txt'`*

 ####"template_data" (Categoria)
 Direttive/Variabili per modelli e temi.